GTmetrix Performance Blog

 WordPress is by far the most popular Content Management System (CMS) as it’s easy to create a full-featured website with a lot of functionality thanks to a myriad of available themes and plugins.

-If you’re looking for a more serious solution to your WordPress performance woes, one of the most popular premium plugins is WP Rocket.
+As we mentioned in that guide, if you’re looking for a more serious solution to your WordPress performance woes, one of the most popular premium plugins is WP Rocket.

-In this article, we’ll talk about what WP Rocket does, and how to make the best use of it to optimize your WordPress site.
+In this article, we’ll talk specifically about what WP Rocket does, and how to make the best use of it to optimize your WordPress site.

 Note: This guide mainly addresses front-end optimization issues only